genral-walker/genral-walker/README.md

 ## Meet Lukman 😄

 - 🔭 A passionate learner.
-- 🌱 Intersted in JavsScript.
+- 🌱 Intersted in JavaScript.
 - 😄 Currently working with and learning React.
 - 👯 Frontend Developer.
 - 🤔 Looking for His fisrt gig